-For Pride weekend, I decided to share some content created by Black gay men whose work really made an impact on me and my experience coming up in my late teen and college years.
+For Pride weekend, I decided to share some content created by Black gay men whose work really made an impact on me and my experience coming up in my late teens and college years.
 Today will be a deep dive into three books that left a lasting impression on me.
 Tomorrow I will cover two tv series, one being a miniseries, and Sunday will cover a few films.
-I believe it is important for me to share content that really helped me answer questions I had when I had no one to really answer them in my day-to-day life because I didn’t have many people in my life like me.
+I believe it is important for me to share content that really helped me answer questions I had when I had no one to really answer them in my day-to-day life.
+I didn’t have many people in my life who had the same issues and concerns as me.
 I was also in the closet at the time.

-There will be spoilers for the books covered here: Basketball Jones by E. Lynn Harris, I Say A Little Prayer by E. Lynn Harris, and Looker by Stanley Bennett Clay.
+There will be spoilers for the books covered here: Basketball Jones and I Say A Little Prayer by E. Lynn Harris, and Looker by Stanley Bennett Clay.

 How I Came Across This Book and Author